Curtis L. Kastner

 Director, Food Science Institute

 Curtis L. Kastner is director of the Food Science Institute at Kansas State University.
-He has served as a member of the U.S. Department of Agriculture's national advisory committee on meat and poultry inspection and as a research team co-leader of a USDA-funded project designed to develop rapid, automated hazard detection techniques and processing techniques to enhance meat safety.
-He is currently co-leader of the Education Theme for the National Center for Food Protection and Defense.
+He has served as a principal investigator on the U.S. Department of Agriculture and Department of Homeland Security initiatives focused on food safety and defense.
 He has also studied the feasibility of developing value-enhanced meat products.

 Kastner received his bachelor's, master's and doctorate in food science from Oklahoma State University.
 He has been with K-State since 1975 and has served as research coordinator and associate head of the department of animal sciences and industry.